 Where you want to find the cheapest personal loan, try to get your credit score in the best shape possible.
 This includes making sure you are on the electoral register, and that you do not apply for a lot of credit in a short period of time.

 We explain how to find the cheapest loan for you with the lowest interest rate and explain what you need to know before choosing one.

-However, other things come into consideration to determine the best loans, such as how flexible a lender is, if you can enjoy any repayment holidays, customer service, how long the term is and how long your application will take.
+Length of term: However, other things come into consideration to determine the best loans, such as, how flexible a lender is, if you can enjoy any repayment holidays, customer service, how long the term is and how long your application will take.